+Drew’s KONA BANANA BREAD!
 This is a recipe remake that is LONG overdue for my sweetheart, Drew.
-It’s another one of his mom’s recipes and was always one of his favs that we haven’t enjoyed for many years.
-Wanted to do something special for him…it’s not been a typical week for him and our family.
+It’s another one of his mom’s recipes.
+It is one of his favs that we haven’t enjoyed for many years.
+Wanted to do something special for him, it’s not been a typical week for him and our family.

-Not sure why his mom’s recipe was called “Kona” banana bread and to be honest it’s actually more like banana cake…but, all I need to know is that it’s a special one for Drew. <3 It is also another recipe that I knew was going to turn out the first time I attempted to remake it.
+Not sure why his mom’s recipe was called “Kona” banana bread.
+To be honest it’s actually more like banana cake.
+All I need to know is that it’s a special one for Drew.
+It is also another recipe that I knew was going to turn out the first time I attempted to remake it.
 Special help via Patsy from her Heavenly home.
 It’s been an emotional week and that this recipe turned out as wonderful as it did is what we like to call a “tender mercy.”

 This one’s for you Drew 😘

 A few of Patsy’s other recipes we’ve remade: